JulioJu/scholarProjectWebSemantic/README.md

 * On reload, when FusekiServer was started, HTTP port 3030 is not released.
     It's a very big problem.
     I've tested with Eclipse, I have the problem.
+Furthermore, the object link to the FusekiServer is garbaged (it's normal, see below).

 * There is no this problem with IntelliJ as IntelliJ kill properly the app between each rebuild and no use spring-boot dev tools.